 Sunday, November 9th – 25 Years of the Fall of the Berlin Wall

-It wasn’t easy to decided where should I watch the balloons being released.
+It wasn’t easy to decide where should I watch the balloons being released.
 I imagine that everything would be crowded at the Brandenburg Tor.
 Mauerpark would be crowded as well.
 Maybe, I should just go to Viktoriapark and watch the light balloons from the top.
 This idea stuck in my head for a while until I realized that, once you release the balloons, there is no light anymore.
 Keep this in mind.

 From what I saw on TV, the celebration was great at the Brandenburg Tor.
 It looked beautiful at Checkpoint Charlie and the Mauerpark.
 Too bad we were not at any of those places because, for us, it was just boring.
 But I really didn’t know what I was expecting.
 We all knew it was just a balloon release moment but everybody was expecting more.
 You could feel it in the cold air.

 It took a long time for the balloons to be released and there was no sign or anything else that could tell us when the balloons would start flying.
 There we were in the cold, looking at the Spree and the East Side Gallery with no idea of what was going to happen.
 If anything would happen.

 After the longest half an hour of my life, we heard some noise coming from Engeldamm and we knew it was time.
 We couldn’t see anything from where we were but the balloons were being released into the night sky.

 One by one they went into the night.
 I couldn’t see well enough to tell you how it was.
 But I can say that it was disappointing to see such a cool idea turning out like that.
 I believe I wasn’t the only one feeling disappointed there.
 Most of the people around me looked like they expected more.
 All I could think was how cool this will look on TV and how most people will never have this disappointing experience I had with some strangers on a sunday night.
 I needed to go home and this is what I did.